-Once we review and approve the Preliminary Application, we will send out a Service Dog Application Package.
+Once we review and approve your service dog application form from Step One (Preliminary Application), we will send out a Service Dog Application Package.
 This package is more in-depth and gives us more information about the needs of the family, allowing you the opportunity to give us the proper insight that we need for selecting and training a Service Dog for your family.
-Service Dog Application Packages are reviewed regularly and once your package is approved, we will set a meeting or phone conference and discuss dog selection, needs, etc. We will also discuss your family’s frequent activities, hobbies, etc. so that we can have the best information when we begin to look for dogs to meet your needs.
+Service Dog Application Packages are reviewed regularly and once your package is approved, we will set a meeting or phone conference and discuss dog selection, needs, etc. We will also discuss your family’s frequent activities, hobbies, etc. so that we can have the best information when we begin to look for dogs to meet your requirements.

 Once Highland Canine Training and the family have agreed to work together, the family is sent our Service Dog Training Agreement.
 At this time the family signs and sends the agreement with a $2500 deposit.
 This deposit ensures that you retain the next available spot on our waiting list.

 Our staff will then create a dog selection profile for your review and proceed with the purchase of a dog.
 Highland Canine acquires and holds the dog for you until training begins.
 At this time, you have the opportunity to “meet and greet” with the dog and spend some time getting to know the dog.
 This time also allows us to meet with you and your family and discuss your needs further.
 This meeting is very helpful to us in customizing the dog to fit your needs.
 Once training begins, we require 50% of the total cost of the dog.